kube-ci/engine/docs/guides/github_pr.md

 ## Trigger Workflow

 To trigger the workflow, create a pull request in your repository and set `ok-to-test` label on it.
-This will send a POST request to kubernetes apiserver.
+This will send a POST request to Kubernetes apiserver.
 Git-apiserver controller will respond to it and create a `PullRequest` CRD with with `repository`, `state` and `ok-to-test` labels, which will then trigger the workflow.